Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 modifier-return type-method name-parameter list.

 <h2>Modifier: Defines access level: public, protected, private, or default (no modifier).
 (Optional) </h2>
 Return Type: Data type of the value returned by the method, or void if no value is returned.
+(Mandatory) <br>
-(Mandatory) Method Name: Identifier for the method, following naming conventions.
-(Mandatory) Parameter List: Data type and name of input parameters, separated by commas and enclosed in parentheses.
-(Optional) Exception List: Specifies exceptions the method may throw.
-(Optional) Method Body: Enclosed code block where operations are performed.
+Method Name: Identifier for the method, following naming conventions.
+(Mandatory) <br>
+Parameter List: Data type and name of input parameters, separated by commas and enclosed in parentheses.
+(Optional) <br>
+Exception List: Specifies exceptions the method may throw.
+(Optional) <br>
+Method Body: Enclosed code block where operations are performed.
 (Optional)

 <h2>Final</h2>